NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Miner.md

 Choose two attribute boosts.
 One must be to **Strength** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Survival skill and the Mining Lore skill.
-You gain the [[Feats/Terrain Expertise|Terrain Expertise]] skill feat with underground terrain.
+You gain the [[Terrain Expertise|Terrain Expertise]] skill feat with underground terrain.

 *Source: Pathfinder Player Core*
 *ORC*